SynthCloner: Synthesizer-style Audio Transfer via Factorized Codec with ADSR Envelope Control: Abstract

 \section{Abstract}

-Electronic synthesizer sounds are controlled by presets, parameters settings that yield complex timbral characteristics and ADSR envelopes, making preset conversion particularly challenging.
+Electronic synthesizer sounds are controlled by parameter settings that yield complex timbral characteristics and ADSR envelopes, making synthesizer-style audio transfer particularly challenging.
 Recent approaches to timbre transfer often rely on spectral objectives or implicit style matching, offering limited control over envelope shaping.
 Moreover, public synthesizer datasets rarely provide diverse coverage of timbres and ADSR envelopes.
 To address these gaps, we present SynthCloner, a factorized codec model that disentangles audio into three attributes: ADSR envelope, timbre, and content.
-This separation enables expressive synthesizer preset conversion with independent control over these three attributes.
+This separation enables expressive audio transfer with independent control over these attributes.
 Additionally, we introduce SynthCAT, a new synthesizer dataset with a task-specific rendering pipeline covering 250 timbres, 120 ADSR envelopes, and 100 MIDI sequences.
 Experiments show that SynthCloner outperforms baselines on both objective and subjective metrics, while enabling independent attribute control.
-The code, model checkpoint, and audio examples are available \texttt{here}\footnote{\url{https://buffett0323.github.io/synthcloner/}}.
+The code, model checkpoint, and audio examples are available at \url{https://buffett0323.github.io/synthcloner/}.